-"Today's Research on Aging" is a series to increase awareness of research results on the demography and economics of aging, and their application to major public and private decisionmaking.
+"Today's Research on Aging" is a series intended to increase awareness of research results and their application to major public and private decision-making.
 Produced by Population Reference Bureau (PRB).

 Dementia Trends: Implications for an Aging America (Issue 36, July 2017)